Azure/blobxfer/docs/10-cli-usage.md

 ### Authentication
 `blobxfer` supports both Storage Account access keys and Shared Access Signature (SAS) tokens.
 One type must be supplied with all commands in order to successfully authenticate against Azure Storage.
+Note that if you are utilizing `--storage-url` or `--sync-copy-dest-storage-url` and the URL contains a SAS token, then you do not need to specify any of the following options.

-These options are:
+Authentication options are:

 * `--sas` is a shared access signature (SAS) token.
 This can can be optionally provided through an environment variable `BLOBXFER_SAS` instead.